Non-Exempt Employees Can Recover Unpaid Overtime

 One the other hand, the new FLSA law also guarantees overtime rights to employees in:

-If you are one of these types of employees and are working more than 40 hours per week without time-and-a-half pay, speak with an overtime attorney today to find out if you can recover back pay for your employer's violations.
+If you are one of these types of employees and are working more than 40 hours per week without time-and-a-half pay, fill out the form on this page to find out if you can recover back pay for your employer's violations.